Strobesstrobes

 What tools are used for GraphQL API testing?

-GraphQL needs its own tooling because a single endpoint hides the whole schema behind introspection.
-The kit centers on fingerprinting, schema recovery, and IDE-style query building.
+GraphQL needs its own toolchain because a single endpoint hides the entire schema behind introspection.
+The kit centers on fingerprinting, schema recovery, and IDE-style query building: graphw00f fingerprints the engine (Apollo, Hasura, graphql-ruby), InQL parses introspection inside Burp and generates queries, Clairvoyance recovers the schema even when introspection is disabled by abusing field-suggestion error messages, and GraphQL Voyager visualizes the type graph.

 Frequently asked questions